⚡ Black Friday promos up to -1000€ on your bike: it's now! ⚡

 Dirt and mud get into every nook and cranny of the bike.
 If you never clean your bike, it will not function properly.
 These ingredients, mixed with grease and water, form a paste that coats sprockets, chainrings, chain links, brake calipers, rims...
 In short, a disaster for these mechanical parts.
 And what's more, it doesn't look very good.

-Step 1: Rinse your bike with water to roughen it up and remove accumulated dirt.
-Above all, don't use a high-pressure jet, as this could damage the electrical components: they're watertight under normal conditions (cleaning with a hose or rain), but they won't withstand this amount of pressurized water.
+Above all, don't use a high-pressure jet, as this could damage the electrical components: they're waterproof under normal conditions (cleaning with a hose or in the rain), but they won't withstand this amount of pressurized water.
 You could also damage the most fragile mechanical components.

 We recommend Muc-Off Bio Drivetrain Cleaner, which is harmless to your mechanics and to the planet, but you'll find eco-responsible products at Decathlon too.
 Then wipe clean with a dry cloth and leave to dry while you take care of the rest of the bike.